- Introduction to NMI

 - Social results: NMI invests in responsible financial services and require all MFIs to endorse the Smart Campaign’s Client Protection Principles.
 We prefer to invest in MFIs that have clear social objectives and work systematically to achieve them.
 These social objectives can both be universal or unique in nature.
 Prior to investing we evaluate the MFIs social ambition and its capacity to deliver on it.
 During the investment period NMI sets certain requirements for MFIs’ measurement and reporting to ensure that important social and financial goals are reached.
 This enables us to make a holistic assessment of their business.
 Measurement and reporting of social development also means that we can document the contribution to enhancing financial inclusion.
 NMI works with and promotes with important standards, e.g. The Client Protection Principles (CPP) developed by the Smart Campaign and the Universal Principals for Social Performance, developed by the Social Performance Task force (see the section Useful links below).
 NMI’s Social Performance framework can be downloaded here.

 - Financial results: In addition to social returns, NMI is committed to achieving sustainable financial returns on our investments.
 Financial returns are necessary so that portfolio microfinance institutions can grow and develop their businesses, and that we are able to grow with them and maintain and attract investors.
 When identifying potential investments, NMI looks for companies that have significant growth potential in their local market, while being financially sustainable.
 Once invested, NMI works together with the management team to develop the financial potential of the company.
 NMI’s equity investments usually last 5-8 years.
-The financial return for the first ten years after inception was ~10 percent net annual USD return to investors.
+Return to investors ranges from 3% USD return for our initial funds to 6% USD return for our latest fund.